Sellebjergen/ThresholdKyber/README.md

 [] Make CBD byte operation more efficient by removing the need for uint8. \
 [] Update params to be taken from a struct to increase modulo q \
 [] Update bounds in the constants to adhere for the newly chosen modulo q. \
+[] Update Gasussian Samplong to use cryptograåhically safe randomness \
+[] Update paramsPolyvecCompressedBytes variables for k > 3 \
 [] Fixing inner product in MP SPDZ \
 [] Write about inner product in report. \
 [] Implementing Distributed key generation in MP SPDZ \
-[] Write about distributed key generation in report \
+[X] Write about distributed key generation in report \
 [] Update preliminaries with quotient rings etc. (half page that every article has) \
 [] Update preliminaries with notation \
 [] Formal definition and properties \